HasanNahiyanNobel/Learning-React/ReadMe.md

 ## 20. Making a Custom Hook
 * Custom hooks in React need to start with `use`.
 Otherwise, they won't work. 😕
 * Implemented a custom hook `useFetch`.

+## 21. The React Router
+* Used `npm install react-router-dom` to install that package.
+* Imported some components from react-router-dom.
+* Added The route for home component.